amoodie/SEES_module/README.md

 # 2.0 Installation and setup guides

 ## 2.1 Install Python
-This module requires users to be in python emvironment.
+This module requires users to be in python environment.
 For those who do not have Python on the computer, it is highly recommended to install Anaconda, which is an open source distribution of Python.
-It comes with basic laiblaries, some of which are used in the module.
+It comes with basic libraries, some of which are used in the module.
-Anaconda can be dowloaded at https://www.anaconda.com/download/ for Windows, macOS, and Linux.
+Anaconda can be downloaded at https://www.anaconda.com/download/ for Windows, macOS, and Linux.
 Please follow the instruction provided in the website as to how to install and setup Python on your computer.
 As of December 21, 2017, it is confirmed that the module functions under the environments of both Python2.7 and Python3, and both Windows and Linux.
 However, the use of Python2.7 is recommended, rather than Python3 since the module is developed under the environment of Python2.7.